dfki-ric/uxo-dataset2024/README.md

     - y: 1.053536
     - z: -1.497432

+**Object point:** (1.174003, 1.053536, -1903.1)

 > Note: the portal crane could not reach low enough to estimate the front point.
-The height was thus estimated from the object diameter and the known depth of the floor.
+The height was thus estimated from the object diameter, the known depth of the floor, and the PTU mounting dimensions.

-***TODO***
-**Object point:** (1.174003, 1.053536, ?)

 # How the dataset was prepared